 Real estate values are forever in flux.
 Over a long enough period of time, home values , by and large, go up.
 But, of course, in real estate there is always a certain amount of risk.

-When your house appreciates you have more resources to borrow against, and you get a better profit when you sell.
-There are many different reasons why property values in Salisbury shift.
-So, how can you be sure what you're buying today will appreciate over time?
-It's imperative that you pick an agent in Salisbury who can identify the factors that drive local prices.
+When your home appreciates you have a larger asset to borrow against, and you'll create a higher profit when you sell.
+But how do you know what you're investing in this year will appreciate over time?
+Property values in Salisbury change for different reasons.
+The most important thing to consider is that you choose a real estate agent in Salisbury who understands the factors that influence local prices.

 The local economy - Are local companies hiring?
 Have businesses moved into or away from an area?
-Is there a good mix of business in an area, or does it rely upon just one industry?
-Is the blend of commercial and residential development changing?
-These items play a part.
+Is there a good blend of work in an area, or does it rely on just one industry?
+Is the mix of commercial and residential development changing?
+Each of these elements plays a part.